Test Automation 101 - A Short Introduction

 To err is human, and humans definitely make a lot of errors.
 Manual testing, thus, is inherently flawed.
 However good a worker you may have, he or she is going to make mistakes.

 You can cut that margin of error down to 0 when you used automated software, and you’ll get detailed, flawlessly recorded results at the end.
 All tests have meticulous records attached, so you can go over your mistakes in-depth to understand what went wrong better.

 Additionally, test automation software can simulate hundreds or even thousands of users, which manual engineers cannot.
-Many test automation frameworks don’t even need much technical know-how to operate, and reduces stress on the software development side as well.
+Many test automation frameworks don’t even need much technical know-how to operate and reduces stress on the software development side as well.

 Knowing what and when you need to start automation will go a long way in helping you develop your software.
-While test automation plans need to be meticulously planned out, a good rule of thumb is to start early, and do it as often as you can.
-Going for test automation early on in a project helps because one, you get a stable base to build your program, and two, small errors in code in the beginning of the project are both easier and cheaper to fix than reworking your entire code from scratch.
+While test automation plans need to be meticulously planned out, a good rule of thumb is to start early and do it as often as you can.
+Going for test automation early on in a project helps because one, you get a stable base to build your program, and two, small errors in code at the beginning of the project are both easier and cheaper to fix than reworking your entire code from scratch.

 When chalking out your testing plan, do not forget to include functional unit testing to ensure a bug-free end product.

 When deciding upon your time-frame for web test automation, there are a couple of pointers you should keep in mind.
-Test when you feel there is a lot of regression work to be done, when you need to check the load capacity of your software, and when your GUI remains the same, but functionality of different aspects has changed.
+Test when you feel there is a lot of regression work to be done, when you need to check the load capacity of your software, and when your GUI remains the same, but the functionality of different aspects has changed.

 Testing automation software has changed the way software is developed and maintained in the world.
 It is more reliable than manual testing, and saves a ton of money and time, leading to faster, more efficient and easier to use software that has defined the market in recent years.